javieryu/nn_distributed_training/README.md

 - Clone the repository and navigate to the folder in a terminal.

 - Run ``virtualenv venv`` to make a new virtual environment for the project in the repo folder (the ``./venv/`` folder is git ignored so it won't push those files to the repo).
+Note that we use Python 3.7, some older versions may not work.
+To setup a virtualenv with a specific python version run ``virtualenv --python=/usr/bin/python3.7 venv``.

 - Activate the virtual environment with: ``source venv/bin/activate``.